patelharsh21/200-days/README.md

 - started learning probability
 - completed first lab assignment on sampling from distribution and naive bayes algorithm
 ## Day 88
 - Worked on XAI part of AIFD project
+## Day 89
+- Worked on paper writing part of project